Outcall

 CLI reference

 The outcall binary talks to the daemon over its Unix socket.
 Output is plain text.
-The CLI today exposes five subcommand groups that mirror the daemon's subsystems:
+The CLI exposes these top-level commands:

 outcall <subcommand> [flags]